Throughout the world, approximately

 factors including air quality, exposure to bacteria, access to medical care and

 age of diagnosis and treatment.
-These

 factors, along with genetics and others health conditions determine the

 lifespan of each CF patient.
-There is no

 cure for the disease, but people with CF who maintain successful treatment

 regimens can live into their fifties with reasonably high quality of life.
-This possibility is a thrilling advancement

-in comparison with CF outcomes in 20 years ago.
 CF was considered a childhood disease in recent years because so few patients lived into adulthood.
 Today almost half of those with CF are 18 or older.
 According to a recent article published by BMC Pulmonary Medicine, this

 improvement is due to earlier diagnosis and follow-up treatment over the past

-two decades.
 The results point toward

 newborn screening as a major indicator in disease outcome.